 TOP STORIES: What's making the news in Offaly today?

-It's been a busy day on the news front in Offaly, from bidding wars to marriage proposals in the pub.
-Here are the five stories making the headlines on www.offalyexpress.ie today, Monday, October 4:
+It's been a busy day on the news front in Offaly, from the football championship semi-final draws to the Offaly projects in the National Development Plan.
+Here are the five stories making the headlines on www.offalyexpress.ie today, Tuesday, October 5:

-A house in Birr was the subject of a huge bidding war at a property auction last week.
-The eventual selling price went well above the opening bid and sold for higher than the house next door.
+Zoetis, the world’s leading animal health company, is expanding its manufacturing and development facility in Tullamore and announced a large number of jobs on Monday morning.
 TAP BELOW FOR FULL STORY

-A brawl at a Senior B football match in Offaly at the weekend got people talking on Monday after the referee in charge gave five players their marching orders.
+The Offaly Senior and Senior B Football Championship semi-final draws were made on Monday evening, serving up some mouth-watering ties.
 TAP BELOW FOR FULL STORY

-A trio of bikers caught the attention of gardaí at the weekend after they were caught at 'instant death speed'.
+Contracts were announced today for a new state-of-the-art fire service training facility in Tullamore.
 TAP BELOW FOR FULL STORY

-A number of passengers were left stranded at a train station in the county at the weekend after their bus transfer failed to turn up.
+Irish Rail today apologised to a number of passengers who were left stranded at a train station in the county at the weekend after their bus transfer failed to turn up.
 TAP BELOW FOR FULL STORY

-There were incredible scenes in an Offaly pub on Saturday night as a young man proposed to his girlfriend, much to the surprise of fellow drinkers and the lucky lady herself.
+We took another photographic trip down memory lane today with a gallery of pictures from a fashion show in the Tullamore Court Hotel back in 2008.
 TAP BELOW FOR FULL STORY

 Subscribe or register today to discover more from DonegalLive.ie